amitxv/PC-Tuning/docs/configure-amd.md

     - Maximum Tessellation Level - Off

-- Configure the following in the display section:
+- Configure the following in the `Display` section:

     - HDCP Support - Disable (required for DRM content)